jeffrey0706/CloudNative_Fall2023_Team15/README.md

 ## Build & Test
 Step 1.
 Run `npm install && npm install --only=dev`
 Step 2.
-Run `npm run start` for starting the app or `npm run test` for testing
+Run `npm run start` for starting the app or `npm run test` for testing  or `npm run test -- --coverage --watchAll` to get coverage